cloudfoundry-tutorials/edx/content/developer-concerns/services.md

 Creating (provisioning) a new service instance is simple and easy using the `cf create-service` command.
 Developers simply need to select the plan they want to create and provide any required configuration parameters.
 They do not need to know how to install, provision, or manage the service they are creating.
 From the most simple services to the most complex, developers only need to know `cf create-service`.

-Of course, deprovisioning or deleting a service instance is also simple, as you saw in the Katacoda tutorial.
+Of course, deprovisioning or deleting a service instance is also simple, as you saw in the Killercoda tutorial.
 This is achieved with the `cf delete-service` command.

 ### Service Credentials